SumoLogic/sumologic-kubernetes-collection/deploy/docs/Troubleshoot_Collection.md

 drwx------ 6 root root 4096 Dec 17 16:01 /fluentd/buffer
 ```

-In the above snippet you can observe that `/fluentd/buffer/` is owned by `root`
+In the above snippet you can observe that `/fluentd/buffer/` is owned by `root`, and
-and only it can access it.
+only that user can access it.

 There are many possible reasons for this behaviour, this can depend on the
 cloud provider that you use and the StorageClasses that are available/set in your cluster.